MuraliDeveloper30/typescriptLearn/README.md

 ##### Welcome to eCcoding - Digital Blog Content

-{
+Hello learning freaks!
+This is series about the what is typescript, especially  some question introduced in your mind For example:- ( As fresher think & As New People think ) what is typescript? why to learn first?
+This is worth to learn ?
+How to understand and How to learn practice these stuff?

-In may way of the content is
-Clear your all the question about Typescript
+In may way of blog content is step by step process Clear your all the question about Typescript

 what, why , how to understand , why to introduced , whether now a days iam fine to learn this, once I learn this what is next way what are the prerequistes to understand the typescript